A Christian Tour Leader throughout your holiday

 Eisenach is also famous as the birthplace of Johann Sebastian Bach, widely regarded as the greatest of all composers of music for Christian worship.
 We will visit the Bach Museum where the highlight is the demonstration of historical musical instruments.

-Friday is a full day of leisure in Dubai.
+Arrive in Dubai in the morning and relax with a full day of leisure.
 You might like to visit the famous Dubai Mall, explore the Gold and Spice Souks or choose one of the many optional tours (available on tour).
-Tonight, will be a fitting end to your holiday as we enjoy a dinner cruise along the historic Dubai Creek.
+Tonight, we will enjoy dinner together at the hotel.